gradle/gradle/subprojects/docs/src/docs/release/notes.md

 In the JVM ecosystem, we've made [incremental Java compilation faster](#faster-incremental-java), added [support for JDK13](#java-13) and provided [out of the box support for javadoc and source jars](#javadoc-sources-jar).
 For Scala projects, we've updated the [Zinc compiler](#zinc-compiler) and made it easier to select which version of Zinc to use.

-For Gradle [plugin authors](#plugin-ecosystem), we've added new APIs to make it easier to lazily connect tasks and properties together, [made useful services available to worker API actions](#worker-api-services) and Gradle will now [complain at runtime if a task appears misconfigured](#task-problems).
+For Gradle [plugin authors](#plugin-ecosystem), we've added new APIs to make it easier to lazily connect tasks and properties together, [made useful services available to worker API actions](#worker-api-services) and Gradle will [complain at runtime if a task appears misconfigured](#task-problems).

 A major highlight of this release is the [vastly improved feature set in dependency management](#dependency-management).
-Some of the features were released in stages, but with Gradle 6.0 they are now stable and production ready.
-We now publish [Gradle Module Metadata](userguide/publishing_gradle_module_metadata.html) by default, which makes these new features available between projects _and_ binary dependencies.
+Some of the features were released in stages, but with Gradle 6.0 they are stable and production ready.
+We publish [Gradle Module Metadata](userguide/publishing_gradle_module_metadata.html) by default, which makes these new features available between projects _and_ binary dependencies.

 In the [native ecosystem](#native-ecosystem), we've added support for Visual Studio 2019 and the latest C++ standards.

 This release contains some updates to help [protect the integrity and security of your build](#security).

-As always, we also incorporated some [smaller changes](#quality-of-life) and more.
+As always, we also incorporated some [smaller changes](#quality-of-life) and [many other fixed issues](#fixed-issues).

 This release features changes across the board, but these release notes only list what's new since Gradle 5.6.
 You can review the [highlights since Gradle 5.0 here](https://gradle.org/whats-new/gradle-6/).